oskardudycz/Ogooreck/README.md

 using Ogooreck.BusinessLogic;
 ```

+Read more in the [Testing business logic in Event Sourcing, and beyond!](https://event-driven.io/en/testing_event_sourcing/) article.

 ### Decider and Command Handling tests

 You can use `DeciderSpecification` to run decider and command handling tests.
 See the example: